verhas/pyama/README.md

 Pyama comes with an ever-expanding list of pre-cooked handlers.
 These are

 * [snippet handler](./doc/snippet.md) can recognize code snippets in program source files and can copy these into documentation files (especially into markdown files)

 * [shell snippet handler](./doc/shellsnippet.md) can executes external program and use the output of the code as snippet

 * [javahandler](./doc/javahandler.md) can create constructors, setters, getters, `equals` and `hashCode` methods as well as `toString` and nested builder class in Java classes.

 * [licensehandler](./doc/licensehandler.md) can check that each file has a license text at the start of it and inserts the license text if it was not there or updates the text if it changed in a separate sample license file

+* [linenumberer](./doc/linenumberer.md) can put line numbers on lines in snippets

+* [regexhandler](./doc/regexhandler.md) can execute regukar expression search and replace on snippet lines

 ## More documentation